inspec/inspec-aws/README.md

 Add some tests and run the profile via:

 ```
-$ inspec exec my-profile -t aws://
+inspec exec my-profile -t aws://
 ```

 ## Resource documentation

 This resource pack allows the testing of the following AWS resources.
 If a resource you wish to test is not listed, please feel free to open an [Issue](https://github.com/inspec/inspec-aws/issues).
-As an open source project, we also welcome public contributions via [Pull Request](https://github.com/inspec/inspec-aws/pulls).
+As an open-source project, we also welcome public contributions via [Pull Request](https://github.com/inspec/inspec-aws/pulls).

 InSpec AWS Supported Resources [https://docs.chef.io/inspec/resources/](https://docs.chef.io/inspec/resources/)